AbdulAlkurdi/abdulalkurdi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>PhD Candidate @ University of Illinois Urbana-Champaign | Machine Learning for Real-World Applications
+subtitle: PhD Candidate @ University of Illinois Urbana-Champaign | Machine Learning for Real-World Applications

 profile:
   align: right